-Some of the common factors that suppress our gut bacteria and allow Candida yeast to grow include: eating a diet high in processed foods, sugars and refined carbs, high stress levels, smoking, excessive alcohol consumption, broad-spectrum antibiotics, a weakened immune system, and numerous other factors.
+Some of the common factors that suppress our gut bacteria and allow Candida yeast to grow include: eating a diet high in processed foods, sugars and refined carbs, high stress levels, smoking, excessive alcohol consumption, antibiotics, a weakened immune system, and numerous other factors.

 How to Treat Candida

 Getting rid of Candida is not an easy task, and it can take months to accomplish depending on how far the infection has developed.
 Though it can be difficult to follow, the protocol for cleansing Candida is actually quite simple.
 It involves eating a low-sugar diet, avoiding foods that feed the Candida or hinder the body’s health, eating nutrient-dense foods, consuming antifungal foods and herbs, and focusing on building a healthy gut microbiome.